+Join the digital mailing list to be notified when new dates are added to the website for registration.
 New dates for registration will be added to this website periodically, depending on the veterinary student schedules.
 We attempt to hold one camp in the Fall semester, and one camp in Spring semester.
 Over the summer there are 2-3 camps per month.
 These dates are determined in late spring.
 Join our digital mailing list to be notified when new dates are added to the website for registration.

 Who can attend VetCamp?